These steps are for submitting an EDM on paper. You can also submit an EDM online.

 - Ask other MPs to sign the EDM to show their support if you want (you don’t need any other signatures and other MPs can sign the EDM after it has been submitted.)
 If you have other signatures, indicate the order in which you would like the first six signatures to appear when the EDM is published.

-- Take the EDM to the Table Office or the Procedural Hub, or ask another MP to take it for you.
-Or sign the EDM and post it or ask your staff to take it to the Table Office or Procedural Hub (photocopied, stamped or faxed signatures can’t be accepted).
+- Take the EDM to the Table Office, or ask another MP to take it for you.
+Or sign the EDM and post it or ask your staff to take it to the Table Office or (photocopied, stamped or faxed signatures can’t be accepted).

 - The Table Office will check your EDM and contact you if there’s a problem.
 Once the Table Office has approved your EDM, it’s been tabled.